rbt-lang/rbt-proto/doc/traversal.rst

    *Show the name of each employee.*

-   The signature of this query is:
+   We have a query with signature:

    .. math::